Did you ever watch that movie back in the 90’s with Richard Gere and Julia Roberts – Pretty Woman? (If you haven’t, it’s definitely worth your time)

 This all reminds me of when I was in my teenage years and playing a lot of competitive golf.
 (Don’t laugh, I know you think golf is an old man sport, at least I thought I was cool, that’s what matters right?)

-Everywhere I went, I watched and analyzed my own golf swing in the reflections of mirrors and glass panels.
+Everywhere I went, I watched and analysed my own golf swing in the reflections of mirrors and glass panels.

 I used to record my swing on an old “piece of junk” camcorder and play it back over and over again, like a real golf swing connoisseur.